 1) From the Project Manager workflow dialog click on Horizontal Alignment.
-If you have not used these tools before, you will get the prompt "Would you like to activate the default design tables?"
+If you have not used these tools before, you will get the following prompt.

 Click Yes.

 Minimize the COGO dialog.
 You should see the Horizontal Alignment Generator tool bar.